anastasiia-ria/neighbor/README.md

 * CSS
 * HTML
 * JavaScript
+* jQuery

 ## Description

-Mr. Roboger's Neighborhood application takes a number from a user and returns a range of numbers from 0 to the user inputted number with substitions: "Beep," "Boop," and "Won't you be my neighbor?" instead of 1, 2, and 3 respectivly.
+Mr. Roboger's Neighborhood application takes a number from a user and returns a range of numbers from 0 to the user inputted number with substitions: 'Beep,' 'Boop,' and 'Won't you be my neighbor, [name]?' instead of 1, 2, and 3 respectivly.

 ## Setup/Installation Requirements